 Current Water Supply by Source

-BAWSCA’s historical sources of supply vary little from one year to the next.
-Of the total amount of water used by BAWSCA agencies in FY 2010-11, 65% came from the SFPUC, 13% from groundwater, 16% from other sources (Santa Clara Valley Water District and the State Water Project), 3% from local surface water (primarily ACWD’s take from Lake Del Valle), and 3% from recycled water.
+The sources of supply used by BAWSCA agencies vary little from one year to the next.
+Of the total amount of water used by BAWSCA agencies in FY 2012-13, 65% came from the SFPUC, 12% from groundwater, 3% from local surface water (primarily ACWD’s take from Lake Del Valle), 18% from other sources (Santa Clara Valley Water District and the State Water Project), and 3% from recycled water.

 Current Water Use by Class of Customer

 As with the source of supply, BAWSCA’s demand by customer class varies little over time.
 Among BAWSCA agencies in FY 2012-13, the residential sector accounted for 60% (135 mgd) of the 225 mgd consumed; commercial and industrial customers, 21% (47 mgd); government/other, 5% (10 mgd); dedicated irrigation, 10% (23 mgd), and unaccounted-for water, 4% (9 mgd).
 In FY 2012-13, there were 429,165 accounts (service connections) in the entire BAWSCA service area, 89% or 379,866 of which were residential.

 The population of the BAWSCA service area increased from 1,709,230 to 1,724,014 between FY 2011-12 and FY 2012-13.